Need help reaching agreement in a Family Law negotiation or resolving a dispute?

 What is a Costs Order?

-A “Costs Order” is an order by a Court that requires one party to proceedings to pay the legal costs and disbursements incurred by another party (e.g. if the Court ordered the other party to pay your legal costs).
+A Costs Order requires one party to proceedings to pay the legal costs and disbursements incurred by another party.

 The general rule in Family Law matters is that each party pays their own legal costs.
-There is a provision for recovery of your costs against other persons (“party-party costs”) in certain limited circumstances but in practice costs orders are very rarely made in the Family Law matters and it is extremely unlikely that you will recover any of your costs.
+You may recover some of your legal costs against other parties (party-party costs) in certain very limited circumstances (such as enforcement or contravention proceedings) but costs orders are very rarely made and, no matter how good your case, it is highly unlikely that you will recover any of your legal costs.